sinninga/singo/README.md

 **Features**

-* Search function to find restaurants in any city
-* Ability to switch between food types (Mexican, Indian, Chinese, Thai, Vietnamese)
-* Integration with OpenStreetMaps API for interactive map with updated icons for each food type
+* Integration with Spotify SDK to allow users to search for any song
+* Lyrics in original language synced with music in real time
-* Integration with Yelp API to filter results for spicy food and prioritize highest reviewed restaurants
+* Integration with Deepl API for real time translations in 10 languages
-* Cards with restaurant name, address, phone number and links for more information
+* Rewind/Pause/Fast Forward functionality to allow users to study lyrics at their own pace

 **Setup**